 - Stay hydrated whatever your preferred drink is, water, tea, coffee, hot chocolate, but make sure you do not consume too much caffeine! - Support team make sure you have a team of friends to support you as you run and campaign - Stay active Staying active is good for your mood and general wellbeing.
-So, walk, jog, run or do your favourite online workout to keep active - Take regular breaks we are all spending more time online these days, but it is important to take regular breaks from our screens, make that cuppa, go for a short walk or do nothing for a bit to recharge - Keep talking make sure you keep in touch with family, friends, colleagues during this time, and of course all of us at the SU!
+So, walk, jog, run or participate in your favourite sport or workout to keep active.
+Don't forget the SU runs a variety of social sport activities too! - Take regular breaks we are all spending more time online these days, but it is important to take regular breaks from our screens, make that cuppa, go for a short walk, or do nothing for a bit to recharge - Keep talking make sure you keep in touch with family, friends, colleagues during this time, and of course all of us at the SU!